Skip to main content

 PROGRAM CURRICULUM

-A curriculum of study has been developed for each module and each training will be available through in-person courses provided by SDAO and OFDDA.
-Trainings will be held in-person at regional trainings and conferences.
-Online options will also be made available.
-Credit-eligible courses will be specifically marked with the SDAO/OFDDA Fire District Directors Academy logo within the course description and on any course marketing materials.
+There are five educational modules within the Fire District Directors Academy.
+Various educational opportunities are available for each module and each training will be available through courses provided by SDAO and approved affiliate organizations.
+In-person trainings will be held at regional trainings, conferences, and other events.
+Online options are also available.
+Credit-eligible courses will be specifically indicated within the course description during online registration and on any course marketing materials.

 PROGRAM MODULES